Trading Standards Service

 What we can't do

-The Trading Standards Service provides consumer advice via Consumerline, its consumer advice helpline.
-Consumerline answers all consumer complaints and business enquiries on behalf of the Trading Standards Service in Northern Ireland.
-We continue to receive records of each omplaint dealt with by Consumerline as this allows us to monitor arising issues and intervene in cases that meet our ‘priority’ criteria.
+The Trading Standards Service provides advice via Consumerline and Businessline.
+These helplines answer all complaints and enquiries on behalf of the Trading Standards Service in Northern Ireland.
+We continue to receive records of each complaint dealt with by the helplines as this allows us to monitor arising issues and intervene in cases that meet our ‘priority’ criteria.

-Consumerline can provide you with comprehensive, professional advice on your rights and how to obtain appropriate redress.
-If the business is not co-operative, then in some cases it may require you to take the matter to a civil court.
-We are not able to obtain redress on your behalf and we are not able to pursue cases in the civil courts for you.
+Consumerline and Businessline can provide you with comprehensive, professional advice on your rights and how to obtain appropriate redress.
+However, we are not able to obtain redress on your behalf and we are not able to pursue cases in the civil courts for you.

-Provide feedback on what you have reported to us
+We cannot provide feedback on what you have reported to us.

 Trading Standards will endeavour to keep you up to date with what is happening but it is not always possible to do this.
 This is not because we don’t want to tell you about the outcome of case, it is because the law, in most cases, does not allow us to do this or it may interfere with our operations activities.